shermp/Pico-ASHA/README.md

 ### Serial

-By default, Pico-ASHA logs output via UART.
-To view debugging info over UART, you will need a method to interface with the UART pins.
-Such options include another pico using the [debugprobe](https://github.com/raspberrypi/debugprobe) project, a USB to UART adapter, The Raspberry Pi debug probe, a full Raspberry Pi or other SBC etc.
+#### USB

-Alternatively, Pico-ASHA can log output via USB serial using the standard Raspberry Pi Pico serial settings:
+By default, Pico-ASHA logs output via USB serial.
+The USB serial settings are as follows:

 - **Baud Rate:** 115200
 - **Data Bits:** 8
 - **Stop Bits:"** 1
 - **Parity:** None
 - **DTR** and **RTS** enabled

+You can also reset the Pico into `BOOTSEL` mode (to upload new firmware) by changing the baud rate to 1200 baud.

+#### UART

+Alternatively, Pico-ASHA can log output via UART.
+To view debugging info over UART, you will need a method to interface with the UART pins.
+Such options include another pico using the [debugprobe](https://github.com/raspberrypi/debugprobe) project, a USB to UART adapter, The Raspberry Pi debug probe, a full Raspberry Pi or other SBC etc.

-Pass `-DENABLE_USB_SERIAL=ON` to cmake during configure to enable USB serial.
+Pass `-DENABLE_USB_SERIAL=OFF` to cmake during configure to enable UART serial.

 ### Testing